Check out these precision machining firm pictures:

 Text Appearing Ahead of Image:

 er examination.
 A prominent railroad manager attrib-utes his accomplishment in life to the spurring upto do anything for himself receivedfrom R.mlway and LocoMOTrvE Engin-eering.
 Do you want to advance and impro cyour condition?
 R.mlway and Locomo-Tm Engineering has helped many menand can support you.
-Its columns are complete oibright factors each and every month, and there i&gtnothing just as great published.
+Its columns are complete oibright factors each and every month, and there i>nothing just as great published.
 Be sensible and send in your name with.00 to this workplace or give it to our nearestagent.
 302 RAILWAY AND LOCOMOTIVE EXGINEEKIXG.
 ScptcmbiT, 1016.
 Oxy-Acetylene Welding and Cutting Illustrations of Operations and Fees Xo bctti-r illustration cniiUl be yiven ofthe adaptability of the use of the oxy-acetylene in cutting metals than in theappliance shown in Fig. 1. and identified asthe Oxy.yrapb. s inrlooted I, ibr types uf slotting machines.
 In additionto the machine as shown, it is equippedwith an electrically propelled rollingtri-icer, which can be guided along theliins of a drawing, and the cutting flame

 Text Appearing Following Image: